-For those of us that realize we are on a spiritual path, our challenge is to uncover the beliefs that trigger fear and constriction and replace them with beliefs that cultivate expansion, love, and connection.
+For those of us that realize we are on a spiritual but not religious path, our challenge is to uncover the beliefs that trigger fear and constriction and replace them with beliefs that cultivate expansion, love, and connection.

 Ask yourself the following questions:

 - Do my spiritual beliefs leave me feeling expansive and more loving?

 - Do my beliefs serve to unite me with others or keep me separate?

 - Does my heart feel expansive and open towards myself and others?

 - Do I believe in a God or life force that is loving and not punitive?